carbonetes/jacked/README.md

 ## Key Features:

-- **Scan Image Vulnerabilities**: Jacked diligently scans your Docker images, identifying potential security risks and vulnerabilities.
-This ensures that your deployed containers are robust and free from known threats.
+- **Comprehensive Vulnerability Scanning**: Jacked thoroughly examines your container images and file systems to pinpoint potential security risks and vulnerabilities.
+This comprehensive approach ensures the robustness and security of your deployed container images and codebases.
 - **Tailored Configuration**: Customize Jacked to align with your specific security preferences.
 Tailor the tool to suit your organization's unique requirements and security policies.
 - **Cross-Platform Compatibility**: Jacked seamlessly integrates with major operating systems and supports various package types.
 It offers flexibility and compatibility to fit into your existing workflow.
 - **Diggity Integration**: Enhance your security posture by leveraging Jacked's compatibility with Diggity.
 This integration provides SBOM (Software Bill of Materials) Container Image and File System support.